itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 sudo debootstrap --include=openssh-server,build-essential jessie jessie_dir
 ```

 After the image has downloaded, you can tweak the filesystem as you wish.
-As said within this [great post][great-post], it will be convenient to disable root password, as well as configuring a getty and network interface (his example code is reccomended!).
+As said within this [great post][great-post], it will be convenient to disable root password, as well as configuring a getty and network interface (his example code is recommended!).

 In order to make an .ext4 image, run the following commands:
 ```bash